Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ### Dilation(BORDER ISOLATED)

-operates only within the specified region of interest and it doesn't consider or extend beyond this region
+Operates only within the specified region of interest and it doesn't consider or extend beyond this region

 ![logo](<_media/AdvanceFunction/Morphological/Dilation/dilaton(border_isolated).png>)